The Top 30 Most Valuable Football Cards Of All Time

 Bobby Layne was a hard partier but was one of the best quarterbacks to play the game during the 1950s.
 Layne led the Detroit Lions to three titles and was a six-time pro bowler.

-Layne was a great leader on and off the field, even if it might have not exactly been the norm as compared to the NFL of today:
+Layne was a great leader on and off the field, even if it might not have exactly been the norm as compared to the NFL of today:

 "When Bobby said block, you blocked," said another former teammate and Hall of Famer, Yale Lary.
 "When Bobby said drink, you drank." (link)